Svito-zar/gesticulator/README.md

 # Gesticulator: A framework for semantically-aware speech-driven gesture generation
-This repository contains PyTorch based implementation of the framework for semantically-aware speech-driven gesture generation, which can be used to reproduce the experiments in the paper [Gesticulator](https://arxiv.org/abs/2001.09326).
+This repository contains PyTorch based implementation of the framework for semantically-aware speech-driven gesture generation, which can be used to reproduce the experiments in the ICMI paper [Gesticulator](svito-zar.github.io/gesticulator/).

 ## 0. Set up